gianluxx18/Recipe/README.md

 After deployment, you will receive a public URL to share the app.

-You can also test the app by clicking on the following link https://recipe-gi4clazwzoysxnaksqlnme.streamlit.app/ (no set-up required).
+You can also run the app directly by clicking on the following link https://recipe-gi4clazwzoysxnaksqlnme.streamlit.app/ (no set-up required).